Why Your Body Locks Up by Thursday

 Sleep Hygiene

 - Aim for seven hours minimum.
 Not six.
 Seven.
-The difference in recovery between six and seven hours is significant according to sleep research.
+The difference in recovery between six and seven hours is significant.

 - Same bedtime, even on weekends.
 Your circadian rhythm doesn't know it's Saturday.
 Consistency matters more than duration.